HOW TO HAVE YOUR SAY AT A DEVELOPMENT CONTROL COMMITTEE

-You should particularly note that the laws of slander are very stric.
-If you say something defamatory in public about a person that is untrue, even if you believe it to be true, you may be risk of legal action.
-You should therefore think carefully about any criticisms you may wish to make about people when speaking at the Committee
+You should particularly note that the laws of slander are very strict.
+If you say something defamatory in public about a person that is untrue, even if you believe it to be true, you may be at risk of legal action.
+You should therefore think carefully about any criticisms you may wish to make about people when speaking at the Committee.

 Where are the Committee meetings held?

-Development Contol Committee meetings are normally held in the Council Chamber at Runcorn Town Hall, Runcorn, and the meetings usually start at 6.30pm.
-If you have completed a form asking to speak you should arrive at the Town Hall between 6.00pm and 6.15pm to register your invitation to speak,
+The venue alternates between Runcorn Town Hall and Municipal Building Widnes.
+You can check this on the Council’s web site.
+Meetings usually start at 18:30.
+If you have completed a form asking to speak you must arrive at the venue between 18:00 and 18:15 to register your intention to speak.

-Parish Councils are consulted on all planning applications.
+Parish Councils are consulted on all relevant planning applications within their area.
+For details of your Parish Council clerk please contact Democratic Services on 0151 511 8328.
 Parish Councils have separate arrangements for speaking at the Committee.
-The chairman will use his discretion to fit the Parish Council arrangements in with those for public speaking.
+The Chair will use his discretion to fit any Parish Council arrangements with those for public speaking.